 It's easier for the human mind to comprehend time with a start and an end.
 Infinity is somewhat incomprehensible.

-- If we insist on having a beginning then: "What came before that?"
+- If we insist on having a beginning, then what came before that?

 - If we insist on having an end then the question is: "What comes next?"

-Time is a Paradox
+Time Is Also a Paradox

-But that very question implies that "time" still exists!
+That very question implies that "time" still exists!

-If matter becomes non-existent due to being sucked into a black hole, for example, and time continues to tick away, then the Universe has a chance to recycle -- to start over.
-So this defies the idea of an absolute end.
+Just think for a moment: If time continues to tick away after all matter is sucked into a black hole, then the universe has a chance to recycle—to start over.
+This defies the idea of an absolute end.
+Hence, the paradox.

 Our comprehension of endless space and time is limited due to our inability to imagine a universe without time.